-The Anti Chop Eye (ACE) system will prevent the DM5 from chopping paint by not allowing the marker to fire until a ball is fully seated in front of the bolt.
+The Anti Chop Eye (ACE) system will prevent the DM6 from chopping paint by not allowing the marker to fire until a ball is fully seated in front of the bolt.
 The eyes use a beam across the breech.
 On one side there is a transmitter, and on the opposite side a receiver.
 In order for the marker to fire with the eyes turned on, the signal between the two eyes must be broken.
 After every shot, before the next ball drops in the breech, the eye transmitter and receiver must see each other.
-If the eyes are dirty and cannot see each other between shots, the LED on the board will start blinking green.
-This means that the eyes are dirty.
-This is an extremely reliable system as long as the eyes are kept clean.
-The most common reason for dirty eyes is broken paint.
-If the eyes become dirty the marker will default to a reduced rate of fire to prevent chopping.
-If this happens during game play, you can bypass this by turning the eyes off.
-Clean the eyes as soon as possible.
+If there is a malfunction the LED's on the board will start blinking green.
+This means that the receiver and the emitter do not see each other.
+If this is the case, there are normally two reasons, either there is dirt, paint or grease blocking the beam, or the battery is so low there is not enough power to create a strong enough beam.